 Overview of company policy types

-Here are a few standard policies you must have in writing:
+Here are a few standard policies your company policy must contain:

 Workplace health and safety